 Lake Benton, Storm Lake and Condon have 104 MW, 77 MW and 50 MW of generating capability, respectively.
 Lake Benton and Storm Lake began commercial operations in 1998, while Condon began operations in 2002.
-All three wind energy facilities have PPAs in place for their entire output, which expire in various years between 2019 and 2032.
+All three wind energy facilities have PPAs in place for their entire output, which expire in various years between 2019 and 2032 (see Note 15.
+Commitments, Guarantees and Contingencies).
 Pursuant to the acquisition agreement, ALLETE Clean Energy has an option to acquire the 101 MW Armenia Mountain wind energy facility in June 2015.
 Armenia Mountain began operations in 2009.